UKPLab/BrokerIO/README.md

-# CARE Broker
+# BrokerIO

-This repository contains the broker for [CARE](https://github.com/UKPLab/CARE), but could also be used standalone.
+This repository contains BrokerIO, originally built for [CARE](https://github.com/UKPLab/CARE), but more and more used standalone.
-The broker allows running multiple models in parallel and to distribute it via websockets.
+BrokerIO allows running multiple models in parallel and to distribute skill requests via websockets.
 We currently support several skills out of the box:

 - [OpenAI Azure API](https://learn.microsoft.com/en-us/azure/ai-services/openai)